montagestudio/docs.montagestudio.com/README.md

-This is the repo for the [docs.montagestudio.com](http://docs.montagestudio.com) site.
+MontageJS & Montage Studio Docs
+===

 ## Contributing

-If you find any bugs or want to contribute, feel free to create an issue or send a pull request.
+For contribution to non-API MontageJS docs & Montage Studio docs, please submit a PR against a `.md` file in this repo.

+For contribution to MontageJS API docs, please submit a PR against [MontageJS repo](https://github.com/montagejs/montage) using [JSDoc](http://usejsdoc.org/).

-## Jekyll
+## Setting up Local Jekyll Environment
-The site uses Jekyll for templates and includes.
-You can find more infos on [jekyllrb.com](http://jekyllrb.com/).

-### Install
-First you need Ruby >= 2.0.0 and RubyGems, see [details](http://jekyllrb.com/docs/installation/).
-Once installed run:

-    gem install jekyll

-Then `cd` into your montagejs.org directory and run:

-    jekyll serve

-Now you should see the site at `http://localhost:4000`.
+The docs site uses [Jekyll](http://jekyllrb.com/) and is automatically built/deployed via [GitHub Pages](https://help.github.com/articles/using-jekyll-with-pages/).

+First you need [Ruby](https://www.ruby-lang.org) >= 2.0.0, RubyGems (comes with Ruby >= 1.9) and [Bundler](bundler.io).
+Once installed, clone this repo then run `bundle install` in repo directory.
+This will get you a local environment in sync with [GitHub Pages' dependencies](https://pages.github.com/versions/).

+Now run `bundle exec jekyll serve`, then browse to `http://localhost:4000`.
+Changed files will be automatically watched and rebuilt.
 You can close the server with `Ctrl c`.

-Changes will be automatically watched and rebuilt.

-## Building and deploying
+## Building MontageJS API Docs

 > TODO: Update README _build script since the home example and apps are not part of this repo anymore.
 Only the API.